AathifZahir/quick-translate/README.md

 npm test
 ```

+## 🤝 Contribution Guidelines

+Contributions are welcome!
+Follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch with a descriptive name (e.g., `feature/rtl-support`).
+3. Make your changes, ensuring they align with the code style (Prettier is recommended).
+4. Commit changes with clear messages.
+5. Submit a pull request and wait for feedback.

+For more details, refer to [CONTRIBUTING.md](CONTRIBUTING.md) (if available).

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions or find bugs, please feel free to open an issue or submit a pull request.

 ## 🫂 Support